 Edwin Bernbaum is a scholar of comparative religion and mythology and the father of Jonathan Bernbaum, who died in the Ghost Ship fire.
 Ed consults on leadership, culture and the environment and has presented widely at venues such as the Smithsonian Institution, the Metropolitan Museum of Art, the National Geographic Society, the Wharton School, and the American Museum of Natural History.
-He is the author of The Way to Shambhala (Anchor Doubleday) and Sacred Mountains of the World (University of California Press), which won a gold medal from the Commonwealth Club of California.
+He is the author of The Way to Shambhala (Anchor Doubleday) and Sacred Mountains of the World (University of California Press), which won a gold medal from the Commonwealth Club of California and was the basis for a year-long exhibit at the Smithsonian Institution.
 Formerly a program director at The Mountain Institute working with National Parks, Ed co-chairs the International Union for Conservation of Nature’s group on Cultural and Spiritual Values of Protected Areas.
 He lives in Berkeley with his wife Diane.
 Ed holds an A.B. in Mathematics from Harvard College and a PhD in Asian Studies from the University of California at Berkeley.

 Beth J. Jay